PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://drum.ncsc.org/~ada/AFRAM.html

 This is a part of the Drum Web site.
-It has links to other related
+It has links to other related sites on

 the

 World Wide Web including gopher, ftp, and news sites.
-There is
+There is also a

 collection of links to job related Internet sites.